wingos80/thesis_notes/Master_notes.md

 ### 2/4/2024

-- changing reward scaling seems to have big effect on idhp performance.
+- changing reward scaling (kappa) seems to have big effect on idhp performance.
 - maybe use low pass filters for the eligibility traces??